Daily (except Wednesdays) | 11:30am and 1:30pm, Thursdays 5:30pm

 ADMISSION: Free with Museum admission

-CJM tour guides share their favorite exhibitions artworks in this lively conversation-based tour.
+CJM tour guides share their favorite exhibitions' works of art in lively conversation-based tours.
 Themes and topics change daily and may include CJM Architecture, exhibition highlights, or focus on a single exhibition.
 Call the Shenson Welcome Center for details at 415.655.7881 or 415.655.7882.

 Your docent will choose a selection of highlights of The Museum’s current exhibitions as well as an introduction to The CJM’s symbolic architecture to showcase in this informative tour.

 An in-depth look at the history and symbolism of The CJM’s dynamic building, which combines a landmark 1907 power substation with Daniel Libeskind’s contemporary architecture.

 All public tours meet in Blue Cube next to the Shenson welcome desk, and are available first-come, first-serve.
 No reservations are necessary.
 Exhibition tours are limited to the first 20 people.
 All tour times and locations are subject to change or cancellation.
 Tours are between 45 and 60 minutes long.

 The CJM is committed to creating an inclusive and welcoming environment for all.
 Sign language interpretation and CART real-time captioning can be scheduled for all programs with at least two weeks notice by emailing email@example.com or by calling 415.655.7856 (relay calls welcome).
 FM assistive listening devices for sound enhancement are available for all talks and tours.
 For more info, visit our Accessibility page.